-- Worship Focused - our highest value is loving God with all our heart, soul, strength, and mind—Our adoration should enthusiastically, joyfully & creatively reflect the life of Christ in diversity
+- Worship Focused - our highest value is loving God with all our heart, soul, strength, and mind - and we are ever mindful that the endgame of missions is passionate adoration

 - Prayer Dedicated - we value prayer not as a last resort but as an initial & persistent instinct